pnp/blog/content/post/pnp-powershell-or-cli-for-microsoft-365-or-both-or-other.md

 matrix](https://pnp.github.io/script-samples/matrix.html) and checkout
 were you see the most likes (yes in the CLI for M365 column).
 So maybe you would like to contribute?
 You tried it out and something did not work well and you want to add a fix.
-That\'s great!
+That's great!
 It is written in javascript and mainly uses MS Graph and standard Web API (like SharePoint Rest API).
 Please check the [contribute wiki page to get you started](https://github.com/pnp/cli-microsoft365/wiki)